-With another heat wave set to hit Britain in the next month, and many of us planning to spend as much time basking in the sun before the autumn months arrive, our Paycare Partners – Medstars –have shared some expert insight into ways we can protect ourselves in UV rays and how to treat sunburn effectively.
+With plenty of Summer sunshine on its way, and many of us planning to spend as much time basking in the sun before the autumn months arrive, here are some useful ways we can protect ourselves in UV rays and how to treat sunburn effectively.

 Water Doesn’t Protect You From the Sun

 There is a reason why sunscreens advertise their brands as being water-resistant.
 Just because you are spending the day in the water, doesn’t mean that your skin is protected from being burned.
 You will need to apply sun cream before and after swimming if you’re in the sea, and keep reapplying it regularly every couple of hours or so.

 Some of the most common areas of the body for sunburn are feet and ears, which can be really painful!